 Pay scales – England

-Pay scales for teachers in England, Wales and Northern Ireland.
+Pay scales for teachers in various educational sectors across England, Wales, and Northern Ireland, including part-time, sixth form colleges, and independent schools.

 Teachers' pay scales for Wales

-Part-time teachers employed under the terms of the STPCD are entitled to be paid on a pro rata basis of the pay rate they would receive if employed full-time in the same post.
+Part-time teachers employed under the terms of the STPCD/STPC(W)D are entitled to be paid on a pro rata basis of the pay rate they would receive if employed full-time in the same post.

-Most support staff are employed on the local government pay scales determined by the NJC for local government services.
+Pay scales for support staff in England, Wales and Northern Ireland.
+Most support staff are employed on the local government pay scales determined for local government services.

 Unqualified teachers must be paid on the unqualified teachers’ pay range, unless they are on one of the employment-based routes into teaching when schools have the discretion to pay them on the same basis as qualified teachers.
 They may also be paid additional responsibility allowances for which there are no prescribed values.